Ensuring the Future | Honouring the Past

 All cemetery renewal practices are compliant with, or exceed, legislative requirements.

-The MCB acknowledges the importance to families of marking the place of the original interment in sections that have undergone renewal, and consequently is implementing a new approach to Cemetery Renewal.
+We acknowledge the importance to families of marking the place of the original interment in sections that have undergone renewal, and consequently we are implementing a new approach to Cemetery Renewal.

 This new approach applies to renewal sections at Karrakatta Cemetery, including those already renewed, in the process of being renewed and scheduled to be renewed.
 The new approach seeks to:

-- Where reinstatement of a monument is not possible, original graves will be marked with a new plaque and monuments relocated as close as possible to the original grave.
+- Where reinstatement of a monument is not possible, original graves will be marked with a small plaque and monuments relocated as close as possible to the original grave.

 - Ensure monuments are protected/preserved in perpetuity from damage by placement in locations which limit risk of harm from cemetery operations.

-- Details of those interred without a monument or inscription on the grave will be acknowledged on a memorial plaque.
+- Details of those originally interred without a monument or inscription on the grave will be acknowledged on a memorial pillar.

-For already renewed sections, activities to reinstate monuments will begin in 2024, commencing with the most recently renewed sections and working backwards to older sections over the coming years.
+For already renewed sections, activities to reinstate monuments began in 2024, commencing with the most recently renewed sections and will be working backwards to older sections over the coming years.
 No monuments will be moved from their current location prior to consultation with families where known contact details are available.

-The MCB is also working with the Office of Australian War Graves to identify any veteran interred in a section deemed for renewal at Karrakatta Cemetery who served with the Australian Defence Force in any of the wars, conflicts, and peace operations to which the nation has been committed.
-The MCB will ensure these monuments are retained in situ and registered as veterans’ graves.
+We also work closely with the Office of Australian War Graves (OAWG) and Returned and Services League Western Australia (RSLWA) to identify any veteran interred in a section deemed for renewal at Karrakatta Cemetery who served with the Australian Defence Force in any of the wars, conflicts, and peace operations to which the nation has been committed.
+We have committed to ensuring these monuments are retained in situ and registered as veterans’ graves.

-The MCB acknowledges the sacrifices of Australian service personnel who served their nation in war to protect the freedoms we enjoy today and recognises the respect the community of Western Australia has for those service personnel who died in war or as a result of their war service.
+We acknowledge the sacrifices of Australian service personnel who served their nation in war to protect the freedoms we enjoy today and recognise the respect the community of Western Australia has for those who sacrificed so much.

-The MCB continues to work very closely with the OAWG to ensure that service personnels’ memory is honoured and that all Official War Graves are retained, as per the MoU.
+We continue to work very closely with the OAWG to ensure that the memory of service personnel in our cemeteries are honoured and that all Official War Graves are retained, as per the MoU.

-A representative from OAWG is a standing member on the Monument Assessment and Advisory Committee.
+A representative from OAWG is also a standing member on the Monument Assessment and Advisory Committee.

 To find more information about eligibility for official commemoration please visit OAWG.